symfony/symfony-docs/cookbook/controller/error_pages.rst

                 $exception->getCode()
             );

-            // Log the exception to the acme.log file
+            // Log the exception to the configured log file (i.e. acme.log)
             $this->logger->error($message);

             // Customize the response object to display the exception details